 Leading brands like Verisure and ADT will ask you to submit a quote before they show you any pricing.
 Once they receive this, they will then follow up with a sales call, using tactics like discounts or added extras to persuade you to buy.

 At Boundary, we are taking a different approach.
 We are keeping our pricing simple and transparent.
 Our prices will be on our website and our customers will be able to purchase our product online.
-We will be offering a range of affordable subscriptions for all sorts of homes, so you can choose a plan that best suits your needs.
+We will be offering a range of affordable monthly plans for all sorts of homes, so you can choose a subscription that best suits your needs.

 Every home is different, so it is worth checking prices on additional sensors for your property if you think you may need them.